shaolaizheyitao/MQTT/servers.md

 [Solace Message Routers](http://dev.solacesystems.com/tech/) (available as hardware and software) are message brokers that support MQTT, JMS, and REST among other APIs, protocols and qualities of service for enterprise messaging, data collection and web/mobile streaming.
 They support very high connection counts and throughput with built-in buffering to handle bursty traffic, and offer enterprise-class monitoring, high availability and security.

-## ThingMQ

-[ThingMQ](https://thingmq.com) is a carrier-grade MQTT message broker that runs on the cloud.
-It supports the MQTT 3.1 standard as well as CoAP, REST and WebSockets.
-Messages published on ThingMQ using MQTT are automatically bridged and can be consumed using CoAP, REST or WebSockets.
-A shared instance of ThingMQ is offered free of charge.

 ## VerneMQ

 [VerneMQ](http://verne.mq) is an enterprise ready, high-performance, distributed MQTT message broker.
 It scales horizontally and vertically on commodity hardware to support a high number of concurrent publishers and consumers while maintaining low and predictable latency and fault tolerance.
 VerneMQ plugins can be developed in Erlang, Elixir, Lua, and any programming language that can implement HTTP WebHooks.
 VerneMQ uses modern broadcast protocols and LevelDB for state replication in a cluster.
 VerneMQ is Open Source and Apache2 licensed.